naruto2705/SFAL-VSD-Bharath/README.md

 The repo used for the reference is - https://github.com/manili/VSDBabySoC?tab=readme-ov-file#step-by-step-modeling-walkthrough

-1. Make sure that the tools iverilog and GTKwave are properly installed.
+1. check the installation iverilog and GTKwave.

 2. Install sandpiper-saas with the following commands